tom-draper/api-analytics/server/self-hosting/README.md

 * Dashbaord is served at https://example.com/api-analytics
 * API is served at https://example.com/analytics-backend/api (GET). `curl -X GET https://example.com/analytics-backend/api/health`
 * Logger is served at https://example.com/analytics-backend/api (POST) `curl -X POST https://example.com/analytics-backend/api/requests`

+## Contributions

+Feel free to customise this project to your preference.
+Any feedback or improvements that can still generalise to most deployment environments is much appreciated.